 Oris has done an excellent job re-interpreting a timepiece from their archives by improving on all the areas that needed to be modernized while maintaining the look and feel of the vintage model.

 On top of the middle case is the unidirectional 0-60-minute bezel with a luminous dot inside the triangle at zero (the original Oris 1965 diver had a bidirectional bezel).
-The bezel is in a black steel with a black aluminum insert.
+The bezel is in black steel with a black aluminum insert.
 A domed sapphire crystal with an interior anti-glare coating protects the dial and gives the watch its vintage feel.

 The Sixty Five features a curved, black glossy finish dial with printed luminous indexes, and Arabic numerals at 12, 3, 6 and 9 o’clock.
 Inside of the hour ring is a white printed inner minute ring, similar to the original 1965 model.
 The baton-shaped hour and minute hands are nickel with a luminescent treatment.
 The lollipop sweep second hand also features luminescent paint.